jmriesen/rust-RSM/README.md

 However Rust unit tests are multi threaded by default.

 ### General Thoughts on FFI
-Some times you just need functionality that was written in a another programming language.
+Some times you just need functionality that was written in another programming language.
 There are a lot of invariants that need to be upheld, but it is manageable with the code gen build tools.
 It is not something I would introduce into a project on a whim, but I would also not be afraid of adding it if I needed some specialized functionality.
 ## A/B and Fuzz Testing